 1/4 cup olive oil

-2. Place "dry" zucchini and chopped herbs in a bowl.
+2. Place "dry" zucchini, chopped herbs and zest in a bowl.

 3. Mix flour and baking powder together in a small bowl and sprinkle over zucchini, adding a few grinds of black pepper.
 Mix gently.
 Beat egg in a separate bowl, add to mix and stir just until combined.